Seed Regulatory Modernization

 In some cases, the recommendations represent change; in others, they maintain essential aspects of today’s system.

-The CFIA is taking a co-development approach to the SRM review, bringing together the seed sector, stakeholders, and end-users to envision a next-generation seed system.
-CSGA, our regional Branches and many seed growers have also played a significant role in the SRM process.
+The Canadian Food Inspection Agency (CFIA) is taking a co-development approach to the SRM review, bringing together the seed sector, stakeholders, and end-users to envision a next-generation seed system.

 The Seed Working Group (WG) follows three main principles to guide discussions around SRM.